M66B/FairEmail/docs/FAQ-it-rIT.md

 <br />

 <a name="faq8"></a>
-**(8) Posso usare un profilo di Microsoft Exchange?**
+**(8) Can I use a Microsoft Exchange account?**

-Puoi usare un profilo di Microsoft Exchange se è accessibile tramite IMAP, il che è principalmente il caso.
-Vedi [qui](https://support.office.com/en-us/article/what-is-a-microsoft-exchange-account-47f000aa-c2bf-48ac-9bc2-83e5c6036793) per ulteriori informazioni.
+You can use a Microsoft Exchange account if it is accessible via IMAP, which is mostly the case.
+See [here](https://support.office.com/en-us/article/what-is-a-microsoft-exchange-account-47f000aa-c2bf-48ac-9bc2-83e5c6036793) for more information.

-Sei pregato di vedere [qui](https://support.office.com/en-us/article/pop-imap-and-smtp-settings-for-outlook-com-d088b986-291d-42b8-9564-9c414e2aa040) per la documentazione di Microsoft sulla configurazione di un client email.
-Esiste anche una sezione sugli errori e le soluzioni di connessione comuni.
+Please see [here](https://support.office.com/en-us/article/pop-imap-and-smtp-settings-for-outlook-com-d088b986-291d-42b8-9564-9c414e2aa040) for the Microsoft documentation about configuring an email client.
+There is also a section about common connection errors and solutions.

-Alcune versioni del server di Exchange hanno un bug che causa al messaggio vuoto e gli allegati corrotti.
+Some older Exchange server versions have a bug causing empty message and corrupt attachments.
 Please see [this FAQ](#user-content-faq110) for a workaround.

 Please see [this FAQ](#user-content-faq133) about ActiveSync support.